nibynool/FitbitBundle/README.md

 ## FitbitBundle ##

-This will soon become a bundle suitable for use in Symfony 2.3.x for interfacing to [FitBit](http://fitbit.com)'s [REST API](http://dev.fitbit.com).
+This project is a bundle suitable for use in Symfony >=2.3.x for interfacing to [FitBit](http://fitbit.com)'s [REST API](http://dev.fitbit.com).

-Whilst there are no tags on this project it is not suitable for use.

 Please note that the FitBit API is considered to be a **beta** release.
 As such, this bundle should also be considered to be a **beta** release.